jampy/react-mui-speeddial/README.md

   the main FAB
  - `children` = the children of the `<SpeedDial>` component should be `<SpeedDialItem>` instances (see below).
+ - `style` = CSS style of the root container.
+Use this to position the FAB.
+  Note that `position` must remain `relative` or `absolute`.
+You might also want to encapsulate the `<SpeedDial>` in a positioned parent container to avoid problems.

 ## `<SpeedDialItem>` props